 Whilst this project is in its early stages, upon completion it will provide the agencies with data and information which they need to more fully understand the issue and to develop future management strategies.
 See KRA 4: Invasive Species Management for more.

 Much of the work of the Australian Alps Program during the reporting period has been made possible through collaboration with a collection of groups, associations, organisations, authorities, universities, and local, state and federal government departments.
 The much appreciated contributions of these organisations are further evidence of the growing profile, strength and relevance of the Australian Alps Program.

 University of Melbourne (ARC Centre of Excellence for Environmental Decisions)

-The ARC Centre for Environmental Decision, in conjunction with the Australian Research Centre for Urban Ecology, ran the ‘Improved Decision Making for Weed Management in the Australian Alps’ workshop for managers.
+The ARC Centre for Environmental Excellence, in conjunction with the Australian Research Centre for Urban Ecology, ran the ‘Improved Decision Making for Weed Management in the Australian Alps’ workshops for managers.
 They showed how computer modelling could be used to assist in prioritising weed management programs in an objective manner.

 The Australian Research Centre for Urban Ecology (Royal Botanic Gardens, Melbourne)